wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 0.9.2 =
+* fixed issue with synched users on multisite(each site synch its users only)
+* fixed compatibility issue with wordpress 3.3(thickbox z-index)
+* fixed issue with redundant messages after plugin import
+* fixed version number display

 = 0.9.1 =
 * fixed major issue with browser check preventing Safari users from using the plugin